isabella232/journeys.en/help/using/building-journeys/changing-properties.md

 By default, new journeys allow re-entrance.
 You can uncheck the option for “one shot” journeys, for example if you want to offer a one-time gift when a person enters a shop.
 In that case, you don't want the customer to be able to re-enter the journey and receive the offer again.

-When a journey "ends", it will have the status **[!UICONTROL Finished]**.
+When a journey "ends", it will have the status **[!UICONTROL Closed (no entrance)]**.
 The journey will stop letting new individuals enter the journey.
 Persons already in the journey will finish the journey normally.

 ## Timeout and error in journey activitites {#timeout_and_error}